Ad Code

 Types of Stammering

-• Neurogenic: In this type of Stammer, if there are abnormalities between the connection of the brain and nerve system, then it represents the neurogenic Stammer.
+• Neurogenic: In this type of Stammer, abnormalities in the connection between the brain and the nervous system are present, representing a neurogenic Stammer.

-• Drug-related: In this type of Stammer, the affected person stops taking the medication, and the Stammering happens.
+• Drug-related: In this type of stuttering, the affected person stops taking the medication, and the stuttering happens.
 It will ultimately go away.

-• Stress-related: In this type of Stammer, any kind of emotional trigger, loss in a relationship, and bereavement can cause stress-related stress.
+• Stress-related: In this type of Stammer, any kind of emotional trigger, loss in a relationship, and bereavement can cause stress-related stammer.

 Causes of Stuttering